mtrudel/bandit/lib/bandit/http1/README.md

-The execution model to handle a given request is quite straightforward: the underlying [Thousand Island](https://github.com/mtrudel/thousand_island) library will call `Bandit.HTTP1.Handler.handle_data/3`, which will then attempt to parse the headers of the request by calling `Bandit.HTTP1.Socket.read_headers/1`.
-Assuming the common case, this list of headers will then be passed to `Bandit.Pipeline.run/6`, which will construct a `Plug.Conn` structure to represent the request and subsequently pass it to the configured `Plug` module.
+The execution model to handle a given request is quite straightforward: the underlying [Thousand Island](https://github.com/mtrudel/thousand_island) library will call `Bandit.HTTP1.Handler.handle_data/3`, which will then construct a `Bandit.HTTP1.Socket` struct that conforms to the `Bandit.HTTPTransport` protocol.
+It will then call `Bandit.Pipeline.run/3`, which will go through the process of reading the request (by calling functions on the `Bandit.HTTPTransport` protocol), and constructing a `Plug.Conn` structure to represent the request and subsequently pass it to the configured `Plug` module.

 # Testing